 Top 10 data literacy online courses

 The courses in this list teach you the technical skills necessary to find, clean and use data effectively.
-They will also provide training on data-centric topics like databases, data structures and visualization techniques.
+The courses also provide training on data-centric topics like databases, data structures and visualization techniques.
 Some industry-specific courses are included as well.

 Data Literacy Foundations by edX

 The Data Literacy Foundations course by edX is intended for individuals who want to be leaders in data-driven decision-making.
 The Rochester Institute of Technology offers the course, which is hosted on the edX platform.
 Certification costs $249, though there is also a free, limited version of the course available.

 Data Literacy Specialization by Coursera